realworldocaml/book/en/08-imperative-programming.md

 Time: 51.4205s
 ```

+Here, `fib 40` takes almost a minute to compute, as opposed to five
+_milliseconds_ for `fib 20`.

-So, how do we memoize the function?
-The tricky bit is that we need to
+So, how can we use memoization to make this faster?
+The tricky bit is
-insert the memoization before the recursive calls, so we can't just do
+that we need to insert the memoization before the recursive calls
-the memoization on the outside after `fib` is defined.
-The first step
+within `fib`.
+We can't just define `fib` in the ordinary way and
+memoize it after the fact and expect any improvement.

-is to write `fib` in a way that unwinds the recursion, allowing us to
+The first step is to write `fib` in a way that partially unwinds the
-explicitly pass in the function to call recursively.
+recursion.
+The following definition of `fib_recur` expects as its
+first argument to be passed a function that it can use for making its
+recursive calls.

 ```ocaml
 # let fib_recur recur i =